 - Chillingly portrayed in the otherwise-mostly-comical, if

-- Notably averted in The Dresden Files: title character Harry Dresden is in the phone book under "Wizards."
+- The Dresden Files notably averts it: title character Harry Dresden is in the phone book under "Wizards".
 Normal humans who poke their noses into the supernatural do frequently end up dead, but that's simply because supernatural beings like vampires and fairies tend to be a) very dangerous and b) jerks.

 - In Raymond E. Feist's Faerie Tale, this is subverted: the guy who figures out what's going on expects to be killed, but the Ancient Tradition people tell him not to be so melodramatic and give him Laser-Guided Amnesia instead.

-- Deconstructed in The Laundry Series.
-The first person the Laundry had to kill to keep knowledge of eldritch horrors from becoming known was Alan Turing, who'd discovered mathematical functions that allow for radically more systematic and efficient use of magic (and allowed computers to be used to perform them) instead of ad hoc systems prior.
-They realized soon after the only thing this had done was deny them a great source of knowledge.
+- Deconstructed in The Laundry Files.
+The first person the Laundry had to kill to keep knowledge of Eldritch Abominations from becoming known was Alan Turing, who'd discovered mathematical functions that allow for radically more systematic and efficient use of magic (and allowed computers to be used to perform them) instead of ad hoc systems prior.
+They realized soon after the only thing this had done was deny themselves a great source of knowledge.
 So from now on, they recruit anyone who looks like they're going to either do something great or do something disastrous (like Bob, the series' protagonist) - or at least offer them that option before killing them.
 In some cases, the Laundry would not try to recruit you but merely destroy your findings.